Fact Sheet 411

 Zidovudine (Retrovir) is a drug used for antiretroviral therapy (ART).
-It was first manufactured by GlaxoSmithKline.
 It is manufactured by ViiV Healthcare.
 The patent on zidovudine expired in 2005 and several generic versions have been approved.
-Several are available under PEPFAR (see fact sheet 925).
 Zidovudine is also known as azido-deoxythymidine, AZT or ZDV.

 Zidovudine was the first drug approved for the treatment of HIV.
 It is a nucleoside analog reverse transcriptase inhibitor, or nuke.
 These drugs block the reverse transcriptase enzyme.
 This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
 This has to occur before HIV’s genetic code gets inserted into an infected cell’s own genetic codes.

 Zidovudine was approved in 1987 as an antiretroviral (ARV) drug for people with HIV infection.
 Recommended dosages are available for children over 6 weeks old.
-It may also be used to prevent transmission of HIV from a pregnant women to her newborn baby (see fact sheet 611.)
+It is also used to prevent transmission of HIV from a pregnant women to her newborn baby (fact sheet 611).

 If you take zidovudine with other ARV drugs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.

 Zidovudine is no longer frequently used for treating HIV in high income countries.
 Zidovudine remains an important drug for treating babies and to prevent transmission of HIV from mother to newborn baby.